web3privacy/web3privacy/README.md

 - [Dero](https://dero.io) - A general purpose, private, and scalable decentralized application platform that allows developers to deploy powerful and unstoppable applications, while users retain total control over their assets with complete privacy.
 - [Haven Protocol](https://havenprotocol.org) - Haven Protocol is the world’s only network of private stable assets.
 - [Utopia](https://u.is/en/) - All-in-one kit for secure instant messaging, encrypted email, anonymous payments and private browsing.
+- [Ghost](https://ipfs.ghostbyjohnmcafee.com/#/) - Proof of Stake privacy coin to help make you nothing but a "ghost" when transacting online.
+- [BlackHat Coin](https://blackhatco.in) - Privacy focused decentralized cryptocurrency providing truly anonymous untraceable transactions based on PoS consensus and zk-SNARKs data protection protocol.
+- [Scala](https://scalaproject.io) - Scala is an open-source cryptocurrency.
+Distributed wealth for all devices.

 ## Wallets
 - [Sporran](https://www.sporran.org) -  The Sporran wallet is a browser extension that provides a gateway to the KILT blockchain identity protocol and Web3 services.